 In 2004, a new version recorded by a group of artists including Bono, Paul McCartney, Chris Martin and Dido was released as a single in the UK, with proceeds going to help victims of political and humanitarian crisis in Sudan.
-Bono is the only artist to appear on both versions.
+"Band Aid 20," as this collective was known, was produced by Nigel Godrich.
+Bono is the only artist on this version who was also on the original.

 Bob "Humbug" Geldof told Australia's The Daily Telegraph

 in a 2010 interview: "I am responsible for two of the worst songs in history.
 One is 'Do They Know It's Christmas?', the other one is 'We Are The World.'
 Any day soon, I will go to the supermarket, head to the meat counter and it will be playing.
 Every f---ing Christmas."